Giveth/giveth-wiki/wiki/Dac/finances.md

 * [Dapp Development](https://beta.giveth.io/campaigns/5b39d45e14cec916d00dab20)

 #### Regular Rewards
 1 - Regular Rewards is our term for what closest comes to a normal *salary*.
-Who is eligible and how high is the compensation/week is determined by respective circle leads - *missing source*
+Who is eligible and how high is the compensation/week is determined by respective circle leads

-2 - Regular Rewards are budgeted per year - *missing source*
+2 - Regular Rewards are budgeted per year

-3 - Milestones for RRs should be created per week and use the last day of the week to set the exchange rate - *missing source*
+3 - Milestones for RRs should be created per week and use the last day of the week to set the exchange rate

-4 - RR Milestones are written *a posteriori (after the fact, describing tasks that were fulfilled)* - *missing source*
+4 - RR Milestones are written *a posteriori (after the fact, describing tasks that were fulfilled)*

 ## <a name="finances_reward_dao">RewardDAO</a>